 We're delighted to say no. And no grades, either.
 We feel really strongly that a test-and-measure culture is ruining education.
 More on this here.

 Every attendee receives a certificate as a PDF, suitable for printing and framing.
 And if you send us a self-addressed stamped envelope, we'll send you a physical certificate, signed and with a shiny seal.

-The discussion board will stay up until October 18, 2019.
+The discussion board will stay up until January 2, 2020.
 Enrolled students can continue to use it at no cost.
-We'll also provide guidance on maintaining connections with other participants when the Seminar is over.
+We'll also provide guidance on maintaining connections with other participants when the Workshop is over.